Stieff Silver: Consolidation

 There were 75 employees when the company ceased operations at the Baltimore site.

 The former Stieff factory building, built by Stieff Silver in 1924 and expanded in 1929 and 1971, is located in Baltimore, Maryland's Hampden area adjacent to Wyman Park.
 It was converted by Baltimore developer Struever Bros.
 Eccles & Rouse into an office building, but the exterior has remained unchanged.
 The property is now owned by another company, with adjacent property.
 The building is listed on the National Register of Historic Places.
-It currently is used by the Johns Hopkins University, The PARK People and the Scout Shop for the Baltimore Area Council of the Boy Scouts of America.
+For many years the building had multiple tenants... used by the Johns Hopkins University, The PARK People and the Scout Shop for the Baltimore Area Council of the Boy Scouts of America.
+In 2017, the building was acquired by Johns Hopkins Whiting School of Engineering (The Materials Characterization and Processing facility) and has since undergone an extensive remodeling, with Johns Hopkins the sole owner and tenant.

 Samuel Kirk & Son was known for its repoussé silverware, where the design was created by pushing the silver alloy from the inside.
 Both it and Stieff were known as prestige silversmiths.
 From the purchase of the Schofield Company, one of the company's best-known creations became the Woodlawn Vase, a trophy given to winners of the Preakness Stakes horse race. and The Park People.